DAO User Guide

 To suggest the addition of a new node to the network, you can use the Catalyst Node category.

+This is the first step to get to the final binding Governance proposal.
 Polls in the Decentraland DAO are non-binding, multiple choice questionnaires that may be used to measure the community’s general opinion or sentiment regarding different issues.
 They are non-binding in that the DAO does not automatically act on the results of any of these polls.
-They do not necessitate changes to any of the products, tools, or smart contracts in the Decentraland platform.
+If a pre-proposal poll gathers enough participating VP (500k VP is the acceptance threshold) it might get promoted to Draft proposal.

 Deleting a proposal